Caronise/snippetbox/README.md

 ## internal

 The *internal* directory contains the ancillary non-application-specific code used in the project.
 Such as validation helpers and SQL database models.
+In Go, any packages under this directory can only be imported by code inside of the parent of the internal directory.

 ## ui